RaquelPlaza/angular5-dojo/README.md

 ### Using Routes

-Now we have our routes let’s create a navigation menu using bootstrap.
+Now we have our routes, let’s create a navigation menu using bootstrap.
 Add the following code into app.component.html.
-It’s simply the demo navigation menu off the bootstrap examples page…
+It’s simply the demo navigation menu off the bootstrap examples page:

 ```
 <nav class="navbar navbar-expand-md navbar-dark bg-dark">